thisorthat12/EmailReminder/README.md

 ## Technically

 The Isar database is used to store the items locally in the Flutter application.

-## How to reproduce this project

-### AWS part
-You will need an AWS account in order to create the Lambda, Step Function and API Gateway.
-To create the Step Function API please follow this [tutorial](https://docs.aws.amazon.com/step-functions/latest/dg/tutorial-api-gateway.html).
-I also recommend you create an api key and an associated usage plan.
-That wills secure your api and make sure you don't incur any unexpected costs.

-You should also [create](https://docs.aws.amazon.com/ses/latest/dg/creating-identities.html#verify-email-addresses-procedure) and [verify](https://docs.aws.amazon.com/ses/latest/dg/creating-identities.html#just-verify-email-proc) the sender and recipient email identities you intend to use in AWS SES.

-Please note down your sender email address, recipient email address, Step Function ARN, API url and API key.
-You will need these later on.

-Clone the repository to the directory of your choice.
-To run the application from the command line, navigate to the email_reminder folder within the repository and run: "flutter run lib/main.dart".
-Choose your desktop OS should the choice present itself.
-The application should show up auickly.
-On the upper right of the window, press the settings icon and fill in the fields with what you wrote down.

-You are good to go now!

 ## Further improvements
 Make it possible to set sender and recipient emails.